-Do not use procarbazine if you are pregnant.
-It could harm the unborn baby.
-Use effective birth control, and tell your doctor if you become pregnant during treatment.
+Procarbazine may harm an unborn baby.
+Use effective birth control to prevent pregnancy, and tell your doctor if you become pregnant.

 How should I take procarbazine?

-Procarbazine can lower blood cells that help your body fight infections and help your blood to clot.
-Your blood will need to be tested often.
+Procarbazine can increase your risk of bleeding or infection.
+You will need frequent medical tests.
 Your cancer treatments may be delayed based on the results of these tests.

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Do not drink alcohol.
 Unpleasant side effects could occur.